 - The CDC now advises all Americans aged 2 and older to wear masks in indoor public settings, regardless of vaccination status, in high or substantial risk areas.

 - Everyone must still wear masks on planes, buses, trains and other forms of public transportation traveling into, within, or out of the United States, and in U.S. transportation hubs such as airports and stations.
 This is required by federal law for both vaccinated and unvaccinated people.

-Additional layers of protection should be added when possible – social distancing, avoiding large crowds, gathering outdoors rather than indoors, and regular handwashing.
+Additional protection should be added when possible when in public – social distancing, avoiding large crowds, gathering outdoors rather than indoors, and regular handwashing.

 WHAT IS THE COVID-19 PROTECTION PLAN FOR OUR SCHOOLS?